workingpleasewait/wrathofcron/README.md

 ![Platform](https://img.shields.io/badge/platform-macOS%20%7C%20Linux-lightgrey.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

+## 📦 Repository Split

+**This repository was separated from coinbase-trading on July 30, 2025.**

+WrathOfCron is now a standalone cron job management and monitoring system, independent of trading functionality.
+This split ensures:

+- **🎯 Focused Purpose**: Dedicated to cron job management and monitoring
+- **🔧 Independent Operation**: No trading dependencies or external API requirements
+- **🚀 Simplified Setup**: Pure Python/shell environment with no financial API credentials needed
+- **📊 Core Features**: Complete monitoring, alerting, and dashboard functionality

+For trading-related functionality, see the separate [coinbase-trading](https://github.com/workingpleasewait/coinbase-trading) repository.

 ## 🎯 Overview

 WrathOfCron is a powerful toolkit for managing, monitoring, and analyzing cron jobs across multiple machines.
 It combines centralized configuration management with real-time monitoring, alerting, and visual analytics.